 Most patients feel initial relief after their miscarriage but this emotion soon turns into a form of shell-shocked numbness in which the woman is unable to feel or express their feelings.
 About 40-60 percent of women begin to have a negative reaction to their abortion.
 Many complain of nerve disorders, sleeping problems, feelings of regret and depression.
 About 11 percent of women were prescribed psychotropic drugs by their doctors following their abortion.

-One study in California indicated that women who had undergone abortions were more than 160 percent more likely to be hospitalized in the psychiatric ward in the 90 days after having an abortion.
+One study indicated that women who had undergone abortions were more than 160 percent more likely to be hospitalized in the psychiatric ward in the 90 days after having an abortion.
 Rates of psychiatric admissions remained higher than normal for at least 4 years.
 In another study of 500 women who had had an abortion, it was found that half experienced negative emotions and around ten percent came down with serious psychiatric complications from their abortion.

 Sexual dysfunction is common.
 About half of all women experienced problems with sex; some of these complications were long term.
 Some developed an aversion to men or an aversion to sex.
 Others had a loss of pleasure from sex and some had more pain from sex.
 Still others developed a promiscuous lifestyle.